(Author’s note: This article is the follow up to Think Like a Heathen, Part 1: The Lore)

 The Notorious UPGs (Unverified Personal Gnosis)

 Most religions throughout history were originally built around personal experiences someone had with the divine.
-Whether these were dreams, meditations, or revelatory experiences one or two people had thousands of years ago (as with Christianity or Buddhism), or experiences that someone in your kindred had yesterday, these are all important and integral parts of a religious tradition.
+Whether these were dreams, meditations, or revelatory experiences one or two people had thousands of years ago (as with Christianity or Islam), or experiences that someone in your kindred had yesterday, these personal experiences are important and integral parts of a religious tradition.
 All religions have these types beliefs, in that each individual believer will, by default, have their unique understanding of their religion–an understanding that may not match exactly what is taught by their religious leaders or their holy books, assuming their religion has a holy book.
 For newer or reconstructed religions like Heathenry, these types of experiences are especially important.
 These types of beliefs and experiences are what separate us from being a “Viking Age historian” to actually being a Heathen.

-An example of a common UPG is that I’ve come across (as a devotional polytheist who happens to know a lot of Odin-devoted people) is that a) Odin chooses His people, not the other way around, and b) Odin stabs his dedicants with a spear to indicate that He has done so.
+An example of a common “large” UPG that I’ve come across (as a devotional polytheist who happens to know a lot of Odin-devoted people) is that Odin chooses His people (not the other way around) and that He often stabs his dedicants with a spear to indicate that He has done so.
 (This stabbing could happen in a dream or meditation, or, in some cases, real life).
 Now, as far as I know, this practice isn’t specifically attested to in the Lore.
-We know that Odin hung Himself on the wind-swept tree, sacrificing Himself to Himself, stabbed with a spear; and we know that he tricked one of his heroes into simultaneously getting hung and stabbed by a spear, but whether that was a common experience that happened to all those dedicated to Odin (or, culturally, was expected to happen to all of them) is something we just don’t know.
-However, I have met many Odinspeople in the here and now who have claimed to have been stabbed by Him in one guise or another.
+We know that Odin hung Himself on the wind-swept tree, sacrificing Himself to Himself, stabbed with a spear.
+We know that he tricked at least one of his heroes into simultaneously getting hung and stabbed by a spear.
+Whether that was a common experience that happened to all those dedicated to Odin (or, culturally, was expected to happen to all of them) is something we just don’t know.
+However, I have met many Odinspeople who have claimed to have been stabbed by Him in one way or another.
 Now, I’m not going to argue with them about this; a person’s spiritual experience is their own and it’s not really up to the rest of us to decide whether it was legitimate or not.
-For my part, though, I’ve heard enough Odinspeople tell me their distinctly individual experiences of being stabbed by Him that at this point I’ve come to accept it as “a Thing That Odin Does”.
+For my part, though, I’ve heard enough Odinspeople tell me their distinctly individual experiences of being stabbed by Him that at this point I’ve come to accept it as “a Thing That Odin Often Does”.
 Is it in the Lore?
 Not as such, no. Does it make sense to me, both based on Odin’s personality as seen through the myths and by stories told by Odin’s people?
 Yes.
 Then again, I’ve also met Odinspeople who’ve never been “stabbed” by Odin, so your mileage may vary.

 UPGs can be pretty wide-ranging and sometimes unbelieveable.
 An important thing to acknowledge is that just because you yourself may not have experience a given UPG does not automatically mean that it is incorrect.
 Realize that your experiences are not the end-all be-all of the Heathen religion.
 That said, you may come across experiences that seem pretty far out.
 When that happens, bring an open mind, but not an empty one.
 Use your critical thinking skills.
 When assessing someone else’s UPGs, as with assessing any information, consider the source.
-Is the UPG coming from someone who otherwise seems pretty sane and well-balanced?
-Then, maybe the UPG is true, or at least for some Heathens.
+Is the UPG coming from someone who otherwise seems pretty well-balanced and knowledgeable in the Lore?
+If so, maybe the UPG is true, or at least for some Heathens.
 However, if the UPG directly contradicts the Lore or is being presented by someone who is clearly attempting to garner fame or power with their UPG? (for example, “I am Odin’s wife and therefore am more important than you!”—yes, someone has seriously tried to argue this).
-If so, maybe this person’s UPGs are suspect.
+If so, maybe these UPGs are suspect.

 One final thing about UPGs: if you are sharing them, make sure to label them as such.
 UPGs are valid part of modern Heathenry; however, I would prefer to know that they are UPGs when they are presented to me.
-A good exampled of this is Freya’s Cats.
-Many Heathens on the internet will state point blank that Freya has two cats who pull Her chariot are called Bygul and Trjegul (“Bee-gold” and “Tree-Gold”).
-The names “Bygul” and “Trjegul”, however, are actually modern UPGs from Diana Paxon’s book Brisingamen–a fantasy novel written before Diana even became a Heathen, ironically enough.
+A good exampled of this are the names of Freya’s Cats.
+Many Heathens on the internet will state that the Lore tells us that Freya’s two cats who pull Her chariot are called Bygul and Trjegul (“Bee-gold” and “Tree-Gold”).
+The names “Bygul” and “Trjegul”, however, are actually modern UPGs from Diana Paxon’s book Brisingamen (a fantasy novel written before Diana even became a Heathen, ironically enough).
 However, the names sound plausible, and given the Viking Age cultures’ habit of naming anything and everything, they easily could have been the names people back them gave to Freya’s cats.
-The important thing is not whether or not people call Freya’s cats Bygul and Trjegul, but that they know that these names are modern interpretations before they decide to incorporate these names into their Heathenry.
+The important thing is not whether or not people call Freya’s cats Bygul and Trjegul, but that they know that these names are modern interpretations before they decide to incorporate these names into their Heathen preactice.

 When it comes down to it, the most important thing with UPGs is to clearly label them as such, and then let others decide for themselves.
 Again, this is why it is so important to know the original material first so you can make informed decisions.
 (The number of opinions I have about UPGs and how they are used or misused in Heathenry could easily make its own series.
 Then again, major religions have divided up and gone to war with themselves over what are pretty much minor differences in UPGs, when you think about it.
 Therefore, it may just be expected that Heathens will argue with other Heathens about their own UPGs.)